LucaWilliams4831/usdx-chain/x/vesting/spec/07_clients.md

 ## CLI

-Find below a list of `usdxd` commands added with the `x/vesting` module.
-You can obtain the full list by using the `usdxd -h` command.
+Find below a list of `volleyd` commands added with the `x/vesting` module.
+You can obtain the full list by using the `volleyd -h` command.

 ### Genesis